About the Journal

 Peer Review Process

-Articles are reviewed by 2 referees both within and without the University of South Australia on a blind basis - no identifying criteria are supplied to any referee.
+Articles are reviewed by 1-2 referees either within and without the University of South Australia on a blind basis - no identifying criteria are supplied to any referee.

 Reviews generally take approximately two months - if you are interested in becoming a referee, please contact the editor-in-chief with the e-mail address supplied.